The United States At 250 - Day 2

 Joseph of Arimathea is most certainly the apostle, Thaddeus.
 How do I know this?
 Answer: via the meaning of a number of names in the New Testament.

 He is also Eliakim, a faithful steward whom God raises up & entrusts with the Key of David, a civic key.
-The key itself denotes empowered civic/civil authority to Judge & rule Israel.
+The key itself denotes empowered civic/civil authority to judge & rule Israel (Isaiah 22).

 Justus - Just/Upright: This name calls attention to his work as a lawyer & his recognition by the people as a prophetic ecclesiastical authority.

 Judas - Praised/Let H/him be praised: This name associates him with worship.
-It’s use in Acts is ironic, calling attention to his zealotry for Israel, his witness to what Judas Iscariot (the assassin) had done, & his reputation for seeking to strengthen and encourage other people.
+Its use in Acts is ironic, calling attention to his zeal for Israel, his witness to what Judas Iscariot (the assassin) had done, & his reputation for seeking to strengthen and encourage other people.

-Barsabbas - Son of the Sabbath: This name calls attention to his ecclesiastical office.
-It also corresponds to Paul’s statement in Galatians 1 that he was a believer in the principle that the Sabbath & its regulations are for man not man for the Sabbath & its regulations.
+Barsabbas - Son of the Sabbath: This name calls attention to his ecclesiastical office & his work as a lawyer helping people with their educational & legal burdens.
+It also corresponds to Paul’s statement in Galatians that he was a believer in the principle that the Sabbath & its regulations are for man not man for the Sabbath & its regulations.
 It also speaks of his relationship with Christ (the (living) Sabbath).

 Joseph - God will add: In Genesis God providentially places Joseph in Egypt.
 He becomes Pharaoh’s right hand & protects both his own people & those of Egypt and the nations.
 In Matthew & Luke, Joseph is kind, listens to the angel who warns him about Herod’s plan, & protects his family by migrating them to Egypt.